Gurrt/software-process/assignment-2/lean.md

 period and effort and, although they produce deliverables and artefacts, they are not the requested one by the client.
 This qualifies as *muda* type I, as it is a waste, but it is necessary.
-This waste does not exist on scrum.
+This waste does not exist in scrum.
 In scrum, the documentation is almost not existing or it is very reduced based in the Agile Manifesto directives \[2\].
 This means that the team does not produce any other deliverables but the product that the client requests.

 RUP also has more phases besides development.
 The early phases focus on having clear requirements and late ones focus on deployment and testing.
-This phases are also present in scrum but they happen in a different way.
+These phases are also present in scrum but they happen in a different way.
 In scrum, part of the requirements are gathered by the product owner from the clients and the other part is done by the developers during the sprints.
 The testing and deployment are also integrated